3 Proven Ways To Check Website Rank On Google (Most Owners Get This Wrong)

 Ahrefs Webmaster Tools homepage offering free analytics and SEO metrics to check website rank on Google.

-There are many free SEO tools and more free SEO tools available for checking your website’s ranking.
+There are many more free SEO tools available for checking your website’s ranking.
 Free tools automate position tracking for multiple keywords daily, though most limit checks to prevent abuse.

 These tools act as SEO ranking checkers and SEO tools, helping you monitor your keyword rank, keyword position, and where your site ranks for specific keywords.